qbead/qbeadWebsite/content/book/dancing2.md

 You may have noticed that the "snake" currently only moves when you rotate around the x-axis.
 Can you have it respond to rotation around the other axes?
 What about making it respond to motion in all three directions?
-For a hint of how to do this, you can check out the [code for the final example of this adventure](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).
+For a hint of how to do this, think about how we [detected motion in the Step Counter adventure](/stepcounter).

 The past few examples all rely on the measurements from the gyroscope (rotation sensor).
 However, you could also have the snake (or any of the other sketches) respond to acceleration instead.
 You can modify the snake to respond to acceleration in one direction or even all three.